influxdata/telegraf/plugins/inputs/eventhub/README.md

   ## Prefix to use for the system properties of Event Hub and IoT Hub messages
   # system_properties_prefix = "SystemProperties."

+  ## Set either option below to true to use a system property as timestamp.
+  ## You have the choice between EnqueuedTime and IoTHubEnqueuedTime.
+  ## It is recommended to use this setting when the data itself has no timestamp.
+  # enq_time_ts = true
+  # iot_hub_enq_time_ts = true

   ## Data format to consume.
   ## Each data format has its own unique set of configuration options, read
   ## more about them here: